 You can profit considerably from your store if you regularly sell enough units.

-You’ll also need to look at expenses, such as ecommerce platform subscriptions, sales tax, shipping costs, and marketing fees.
+You’ll also need to regularly keep track of how much is needed to pay sales tax, e-commerce platform subscriptions, shipping costs, and marketing fees.

 Should I Register My Dropshipping Business?